EternalLearning/eternallearning.github.io/_posts/2021-01-18-glitch-noise.md

 - receiver cells.
 - Their loads.

+Magnitude of the glitch caused is dependent upon a variety of factors.

+1. **coupling capacitance between the aggressor net and victim**: the greater the cc, the larger the magnitude of the glitch.
+2. **slew of the aggressor net:** faster the slew at the aggressor net, the larger the magnitude of glitch.
+In general, faster slew is because of higher output drive strength for the cell driving the aggressor net.
+3. **victim net grounded capacitance:** the smaller the grounded capacitance on the victim net, the larger the magnitude of the glitch.
+4. **victim net driving strength**: the smaller the output drive strength of the cell driving the victim net, the larger the magnitude of the glitch.

 **Glitch Analysis**
 We can perform two types of glitch analysis:
 1. When we do not have noise libraries: in this case, glitch analysis will take place but will not be accurate.
 Also, the glitch will be calculated only at input of receiver, which is RIP.